 Transactions are distributed across the primary compute group.
 If you are writing to a large number of different databases, you can increase the size of the primary compute group by explicitly expanding its Auto Scaling Group.

 You should not enable AWS Auto Scaling on the primary compute group.
 If you need autoscaling for query, see the next section.

-Larger systems consist of a primary compute group for transactions, plus one or more query groups for various read loads.
+Larger systems consist of a primary compute group for transactions, plus one or more query groups for various read loads and applications.
 This provides two forms of horizontal read scaling:

 - Within a query group, you can set an elastic autoscaling trigger so that the group grows and shrinks based on load.